Introduction

 - The

-operator selects only distinct values by default.
-To allow deuplicate values, useUNION ALL
+UNIONoperator selects only distinct values by default.
+To allow deuplicate values, useUNION ALL:

 SELECT column_name(s) FROM table1